gradido/gradido/docu/login_server.api.md

 ```

 Return only the fields which are defined in ask
-- EmailVerificationCode.Register: return the email verification code for check email (create one if none exist)
+- EmailVerificationCode.Register: return the email verification code for check email (create one if none exist), work only if logged in user is admin and the email isn't from him
-- EmailVerificationCode.PasswordReset: return the email verification code for reset password (create one if none exist)
 - loginServer.path: the redirect path to login-server, for example for login with login-server html frontend
 - user.pubkeyhex: public key of user in hex-format
 - user.first_name: first name of user